Learn About Quilting Supplies From Your Quilting Buddies

-Then swap one of your unique squares with the other nine members; thus walking away with ten different kinds of batting squares.
+Everyone swapped one of their unique batting square with each of the other members; thus everyone walked away with ten different kinds of batting squares.

-Next layer the batting between two pieces of fabric and baste together.
-Place your fabric sandwich in a hoop or frame and quilt as follows:
+Taking one of the ten different fabric sandwiches and place it in a hoop or frame and quilt as follows:

 The classic double wedding ring quilt dates back to the early 1800's and could take up to a full year to make.
 It was right up there at the top of the ladder for a difficult quilt to make.